caio-dias/front-end-na-pratica/README.md

 ## Tasks

-- `$ gulp build`: Compile, contact and minify all files.
+- `$ gulp build`: Compile, contact and minify all files/images.
 - `$ gulp server`: Watch the files to build and start a static server.